Turin Italy – When To Go and What To See

 WHEN TO GO TO TURIN

-Although Turin is situated closely to the Alps, summer can be quite overwhelming with heat.
+Although Turin is situated close to the Alps, summer can be quite overwhelming with heat.
 Winter is not very cold but dry and often there are fogs.
 Spring and autumn look like good times to go but be aware of frequent rains in these seasons.
 If I have to go again, I would probably choose June or September as best months to visit Turin.

 HOW TO SAVE MONEY